With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreWilliam S Middleton Va Hospital Rockford Va Primary Care Clinic is a mental health clinic in Rockford, Illinois, located at 816 Featherstone Road, 61107.
-William S Middleton Va Hospital Rockford Va Primary Care Clinic offers partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
-William S Middleton Va Hospital Rockford Va Primary Care Clinic provides trauma therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and adults.
-William S Middleton Va Hospital Rockford Va Primary Care Clinic also supports people requiring dual diagnosis treatment, people with PTSD and veterans.
-Some other services provided by William S Middleton Va Hospital Rockford Va Primary Care Clinic include suicide prevention services, diet and exercise counseling and integrated primary care services.
+William S Middleton Va Hospital Rockford Va Primary Care Clinic offers telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+William S Middleton Va Hospital Rockford Va Primary Care Clinic provides individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
+William S Middleton Va Hospital Rockford Va Primary Care Clinic also supports veterans, people requiring dual diagnosis treatment and people with PTSD.
+Some other services provided by William S Middleton Va Hospital Rockford Va Primary Care Clinic include assertive community treatment, case management and integrated primary care services.

 Learn MoreSwedish American Hospital Center For Mental Health Services is a mental health facility in Rockford, IL, located at 1401 East State Street, in the 61104 zip code.
-Swedish American Hospital Center For Mental Health Services provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Swedish American Hospital Center For Mental Health Services provides individual psychotherapy, cognitive behavioral therapy and trauma therapy to children / adolescents, seniors 65 or older and adults.
+Swedish American Hospital Center For Mental Health Services provides hospital inpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Swedish American Hospital Center For Mental Health Services provides trauma therapy, cognitive behavioral therapy and activity therapy to adults, young adults and seniors 65 or older.
 Swedish American Hospital Center For Mental Health Services also supports people requiring dual diagnosis treatment, people with serious mental illness and seniors or older adults.
-Some other services available at Swedish American Hospital Center For Mental Health Services include legal advocacy, mentoring/peer support/consumer-run services and education services.
+Some other services available at Swedish American Hospital Center For Mental Health Services include case management, suicide prevention services and family psychoeducation.

 Learn MoreRosecrance Ware Center is one of mental health facilities in Rockford, Illinois, located at 2704 North Main Street, 61103 zip code.
 Rosecrance Ware Center provides telemedicine/telehealth and outpatient treatment.
-Rosecrance Ware Center provides dialectical behavior therapy, activity therapy and group therapy to young adults, seniors 65 or older and adults.
-Rosecrance Ware Center also supports people with serious mental illness, people with trauma and clients referred from the court/judicial system.
-Additional services provided at Rosecrance Ware Center include family psychoeducation, psychosocial rehabilitation services and supported housing.
+Rosecrance Ware Center provides trauma therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Rosecrance Ware Center also supports people with PTSD, people requiring dual diagnosis treatment and veterans.
+Additional services provided at Rosecrance Ware Center include intensive case management, integrated primary care services and legal advocacy.

 Learn MoreStepping Stones Of Rockford Inc is a mental health clinic in Rockford, IL, located at 706 North Main Street, 61103 zip code area.
-Stepping Stones Of Rockford Inc provides outpatient treatment and telemedicine/telehealth.
-Stepping Stones Of Rockford Inc offers psychotropic medication, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and young adults.
-Stepping Stones Of Rockford Inc also supports people with trauma, people with serious mental illness and transitional age young adults.
-Additional services offered at Stepping Stones Of Rockford Inc include psychosocial rehabilitation services, court-ordered outpatient treatment and case management.
+Stepping Stones Of Rockford Inc provides telemedicine/telehealth and outpatient treatment.
+Stepping Stones Of Rockford Inc offers cognitive behavioral therapy, dialectical behavior therapy and group therapy to young adults, adults and seniors 65 or older.
+Stepping Stones Of Rockford Inc also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
+Additional services offered at Stepping Stones Of Rockford Inc include case management, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn MorePioneer Center is a mental health clinic in Woodstock, IL, located at 13707 West Jackson Street, Suite 2, in the 60098 zip code.
 Pioneer Center provides outpatient treatment.
-Pioneer Center offers behavior modification, trauma therapy and cognitive behavioral therapy to young adults and children / adolescents.
-Pioneer Center also supports people with PTSD and people with trauma.
-More services at Pioneer Center include court-ordered outpatient treatment and family psychoeducation.
+Pioneer Center offers trauma therapy, cognitive behavioral therapy and group therapy to children / adolescents and young adults.
+Pioneer Center also supports people with trauma and people with PTSD.
+More services at Pioneer Center include family psychoeducation and court-ordered outpatient treatment.

 Learn MorePioneer Center Jackson Group Home is a mental health center in Woodstock, Illinois, located at 480 West Jackson Street, 60098 zip code.
 Pioneer Center Jackson Group Home provides residential treatment.
-Pioneer Center Jackson Group Home offers behavior modification, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.
+Pioneer Center Jackson Group Home offers cognitive behavioral therapy, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
 Pioneer Center Jackson Group Home also supports people with serious mental illness.
 More services available at Pioneer Center Jackson Group Home include housing services, supported housing and case management.

 Learn MorePioneer Center Human Services And Behavioral Health Services is a mental health treatment center in Woodstock, IL, located at 109 South Jefferson Street, 60098 zip code area.
 Pioneer Center Human Services And Behavioral Health Services provides outpatient treatment.
-Pioneer Center Human Services And Behavioral Health Services offers dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
+Pioneer Center Human Services And Behavioral Health Services offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to young adults and children / adolescents.
 Pioneer Center Human Services And Behavioral Health Services also supports people with trauma.
 Additional services at Pioneer Center Human Services And Behavioral Health Services consist of family psychoeducation.

-Learn MorePioneer Center Clay Group Home is a mental health facility in Woodstock, IL, located at 506 Clay Street, in the 60098 zip code.
-Pioneer Center Clay Group Home provides residential treatment.
-Pioneer Center Clay Group Home provides individual psychotherapy, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Pioneer Center Clay Group Home also supports people with serious mental illness.
-Some other services available at Pioneer Center Clay Group Home include housing services, case management and supported housing.
+Learn MorePioneer Center Wheeler Group Home is a mental health facility in Woodstock, IL, located at 1422 Wheeler Street, in the 60098 zip code.
+Pioneer Center Wheeler Group Home provides residential treatment.
+Pioneer Center Wheeler Group Home provides behavior modification, group therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Pioneer Center Wheeler Group Home also supports people with serious mental illness.
+Some other services available at Pioneer Center Wheeler Group Home include case management, housing services and supported housing.

 Learn MorePioneer Center Lawndale Group Home is a mental health clinic in Woodstock, IL, located at 503 Lawndale Avenue, 60098 zip code area.
 Pioneer Center Lawndale Group Home provides residential treatment.
-Pioneer Center Lawndale Group Home offers cognitive behavioral therapy, psychotropic medication and group therapy to young adults, adults and seniors 65 or older.
+Pioneer Center Lawndale Group Home offers psychotropic medication, behavior modification and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Pioneer Center Lawndale Group Home also supports people with serious mental illness.
-Additional services offered at Pioneer Center Lawndale Group Home include housing services, case management and supported housing.
+Additional services offered at Pioneer Center Lawndale Group Home include case management, housing services and supported housing.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.